Skip to content

 Related guidance

-It will also help you to know how to deal with situations that might seem OK in your own family but are not safe in a supported lodgings family.
+It will also help you to know how to deal with situations that might seem ok in your own family but are not safe in a supported lodgings family.
 It is important that everybody that is in the house is aware of the plan and is signed up to it.
 Regular visitors to the home need to know about the Safer Caring Plan.

 The aim is for all those involved to understand what might happen and to avoid the young person feeling worried or anxious.